Yehongqiu-lab/ConformalPrediction-on-SkinCancer-DeepLearning-ImageClassifiers/README.md

   <img src="figs/ec.png" alt="empirical coverage" width="300"/>
   <img src="figs/sps.png" alt="prediction set size" width="300"/>
 </p>

 <p align="center">
   <img src="figs/csc.png" alt="class-stratified coverage" width="300"/>
   <img src="figs/ssc.png" alt="size-stratified coverage" width="300"/>
 </p>

-The project conclusion is, under the same confidence level, larger deep-learning models, of which the Conformal Prediction procedures produce small prediction sets on average, outperform the simple multivariate classifier: the logit regression model, which is just a single layer of Neural Network.
-The conclusion, however trivial, is not counter-intuitive and once again proves the power of deep learning models.

-What we learned from the experience is that we got a better understanding of the advantages and pitfalls of Conformal Prediction.
+## Main Conclusions:
+Under the same confidence level (set at 0.9), larger deep learning models outperform simpler multivariate classifiers, which is logistic regression (a single-layer neural network).
+The Conformal Prediction procedures for larger models produce smaller average prediction sets, demonstrating their superiority in terms of prediction accuracy.
+However, the class-stratified coverage boxplot reveals a critical trade-off: larger deep learning models tend to sacrifice underrepresented groups to improve prediction accuracy for the majority groups.
+Specifically, they overcover more common cancer types while undercovering rare cancer types, leading to diagnostic disparities.
+While these findings may seem intuitive, they underscore the dual-edged power of black-box-like deep learning models.
+## Key Takeaways:
+This project provided valuable insights into the strengths and limitations of deep learning models through the lens of Conformal Prediction.
+Additionally, we gained hands-on experience in:
+1. Understanding and leveraging Conformal Prediction as a tool for model evaluation.
+2. Building and deploying medium-scale machine learning pipelines (1–10M parameters).
-What’s more, we acquired the engineering skills of constructing medium-scale ML model (1-10 M parameters) pipelines and using the new GPU cluster “MSBC” in the UC Davis Statistics department.
+3. Utilizing the new GPU cluster "MSBC" in the UC Davis Statistics Department for computational tasks.
+## Acknowledgments:

-We thank Prof. Ricardo Masini for his enlightful lectures and advice on this project, and Michael Berger, the Head of AI insurance at Munich Re, for the seminar talk in which he shared his industry-wise pioneering team  use Conformal Prediction to design insurance plans for AI companies selling black-box-like AI tools.
+We extend our gratitude to Prof. Ricardo Masini for his insightful lectures and guidance throughout this project.
+We also thank Michael Berger, Head of AI Insurance at Munich Re, for his inspiring seminar.
+His discussion on applying Conformal Prediction in designing insurance plans for companies selling black-box AI tools provided valuable industry context.

 Becides, we referenced:
 1. https://github.com/Woodman718/FixCaps